garvrathi/TDH_WEBSITE/README.md

 - asks for your email ID and password.
 - if not registered will open a registration window else will redirect to the account page.
 - Registration window will ask for details and register the person.

+#Admin page
+- ability to edit the website's pictures and the texts without changing it from the source codes.